Sharing ideas, teaching tips and resources for the homeschool journey.

-The rest of the time should be spent on the activities of daily living, establishing good habits and learning through play and lots of conversation.
+The rest of the time should be spent on: reading aloud, activities of daily living, establishing good habits and learning through play and lots of conversation.

 If you have more than one child you may need to follow as a family your Bible readings.
 If you would like to begin Ancient history as you read the old testament you can start an illustrated Bible notebook.